MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/data-sync.md

 * Limits network use on high-latency or metered networks
 * Supports disconnected use

-The following tutorials show how to add offline sync to your mobile clients by using Mobile Apps:
+The following tutorials show how to add offline sync to your mobile clients by using Azure Mobile Apps:

 * [Avalonia: Enable offline sync](../quickstarts/avalonia/offline.md)
 * [.NET MAUI: Enable offline sync](../quickstarts/maui/offline.md)